MemoryZy/ZhiYouToolkit/README.md

 <br/>

 ## **Tip**
-> Supports 2022.3 and later versions.
+> IDEA Ultimate 2022.2 or later is supported.

 <br/>